mkchenxi/Causal-Inference/Final-assignment/Final_assignment.md

 <span style="color: blue">Hints:</span>

--   <span style="color: blue">The null hypothesis is no difference in GDP growth between D and R. So whoever runs a term, the GDP growth will be the same for the term. </span>
+-   <span style="color: blue">The null hypothesis is no difference in GDP growth between D and R. So, under $H0$, the GDP growth will be the same for a term whether the president is from D or R. </span>

 -   <span style="color: blue">The test is about the D-R gap, or average growth under 7 D terms minus that under 9 R terms.
 So, you may